Farr Out Wellness

 What will the massage feel like?

-A relaxing Swedish "Classic" Massage is often a baseline for clients.
-In a general Swedish massage, your session may start with broad, flowing strokes that will help calm your nervous system and relax exterior muscle tension.
+A relaxing Restorative Therapeutic Massage is often a baseline for clients.
+Your session may start with broad, flowing strokes that will help calm your nervous system and relax exterior muscle tension.
 As your body becomes relaxed, pressure will gradually be increased to relax specific areas and relieve areas of muscular tension.
-A light oil (I use 100% organic fractionated coconut oil or grapeseed oil) is used to allow your muscles to be massaged without causing excessive friction to the skin.
-The oil also helps hydrate your skin.
+Organic massage cream is used to allow your muscles to be massaged without causing excessive friction to the skin.
 You should communicate immediately if you feel any discomfort so that another approach may be taken.
 Massage and bodywork are most effective when the receiving body is not resisting.

 Are there different kinds of massage and bodywork?